kean/Nuke/README.md

 )
 ```

-There is also a very common scenario when the placeholder (or the failure image) needs to be displayed with a content mode different from the one used for the loaded image. `ImageLoadingOptions` supports precisely that:
+There is a very common scenario when the placeholder (or the failure image) needs to be displayed with a _content mode_ different from the one used for the loaded image.

 ```swift
 let options = ImageLoadingOptions(